 - Twist the load leads together and keep them short.
-The shorter the leads, the better the performance. - When remote sensing, twist the sense leads together but do not bundle them in with the load leads. - Keep the total cable length to 18 inches or less when local sensing. - ♦ Keep the total cable length to the load to 20 ft or less when remote sensing.
+The shorter the leads, the better the performance. - When remote sensing, twist the sense leads together but do not bundle them in with the load leads. - For best performance, keep the total cable length to the load to 20 ft or less when remote sensing.
 (Note that the unit has been tested with cable lengths of up to 40 feet.)